-Furthermore, the primary reason they don't want to order them is not because they aren't helpful but because they simply don't care about the result.
+Furthermore, the primary reason they don’t want to order them is not that they aren’t helpful but because they simply don’t care about the result.

 Getting an abnormal free T3 or total T3 or reverse T3 isn’t going to change their treatment recommendation of levothyroxine, levothyroxine, and some more levothyroxine.

 This is unfortunate because these lab tests help you understand whether or not your T4 medication is working, how well your body is converting T4 to T3, and other important bits of information which can help you feel better.

 The next thing you should understand is that all endocrinologists will treat and look at you the exact same way.

 I shouldn’t say all because there are a handful of endocrinologists that don’t do this but roughly 98 to 99% of all endocrinologists do fall into this category.

 Your endocrinologist will only be concerned about your TSH and they will recommend the use of levothyroxine 99% of the time.